yetibot/yetibot-helm/README.md

 helm plugin install https://github.com/chartmuseum/helm-push
 ```

-Push this chart up to CodeFresh (TODO move this to CI?):
+Push this chart up to CodeFresh (TODO move this to CI and maybe switch to the
+GitHub Action that releases to GitHub Pages):

 ```bash
 helm repo add yetibot https://h.cfcr.io/devth/yetibot